 An idea for a project starts The project idea must be adopted when a transportation need is by a formal sponsor - usually a identified, and a new idea is public agency - that may refine put forward.
-The idea can sur- the initial idea and develop details face in any number of ways for the project.
-To move forward, -from you, a private busithe project must be approved by ness, a community group or a local authorities such as a city council, county board of supervigovernment agency.
+The idea can surthe initial idea and develop details face in any number of ways for the project.
+To move forward, - from you, a private business, a community group or a council, county board of supervisors or transit agency.

-To be eligible for certain regional state and federal funds, projects must be cleared through the county congestion management agency (CMA) and become part of the Regional Transportation Plan.
+To be eligible for certain regional, state and federal funds, projects must be cleared through the county congestion management agency (CMA) and become part of the Regional Transportation Plan.